alexdroste/tableapp/README.md

 - [ ] max character limit for comments/entries
 - [ ] collapse entry content in feed if its too long => add button to "expand" / "collapse" long content
 - [ ] make more than the last 3 screenshots available for use / preview other screenshots in zoomed view
+- [ ] switch attached images in full screen with arrows & arrow-keys
 - [ ] implement or remove archive option for events
 - [ ] post entry: show minimum/maximum characters
 - [ ] rate-limits (e.g. you can only post x new entries in x secs)